Monday, March 15, 2021

 ©BZ/Rita Eggstein

-The Greens topped their previous result from 2016 and left Manual Herder far behind.
+The Greens topped their 2016 result and left Manual Herder far behind.
 He commented, "It was obviously not the ideal time for me to run for political office.
-Nevertheless, I don't want to miss a single day of this election campaign; it allowed me many conversations and insights into our society that I would never have had otherwise.
+Nevertheless, I don't want to miss a single day of this election campaign; it has allowed me many conversations and insights into our society that I would never have had otherwise.
 I take the result as it is."

-The Social Democrats limited their losses, the right-wing Alternative for Germany was trimmed, and the socialists, Die Linke gained 2%.
-More and more splinter groups try their luck in elections, but they have to gain individually at least 5% to be presented in a German parliament.
+The Social Democrats limited their losses, the right-wing Alternative for Germany was trimmed, and the socialists, Die Linke, gained 2%.
+More and more splinter groups try their luck in elections, but they must individually gain at least 5% of the vote to be represented in the German parliaments.
 Nevertheless, all their votes amount to an impressive 6.1%.

 No comments: